infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 # Best practices

-## Use strict mode

-We recommend enabling strict mode when creating a new application (or enable it for already existing applications).
-This enables some additional checks for TypeScript and Angular templates.
-You can read more about it [here](https://angular.io/guide/strict-mode).

 ## Use a meaningful component prefix

 The following examples in this chapter are using `my-app` component selector prefix.
 For the purposes of future-proofing and avoiding conflicts with other libs, prefix all component selectors with something unique/app-specific.
 Specify the prefix in `angular.json`.